Public Arbitration Clause Registry

 Please also note the following important information in connection with the Registry:

-- This Registry only contains information about organizations in connection with consumer arbitrations and does not contain information about organizations that may have arbitration clauses/agreements that are not considered by NAM to be consumer arbitration clauses/agreements.
+- This Registry only contains information about organizations in connection with consumer and/or employment arbitrations and does not contain information about organizations that may have arbitration clauses/agreements that are not considered by NAM to be consumer arbitration clauses/agreements.

-- NAM’s review of a consumer arbitration clause/agreement and its determination of whether or not to administer arbitrations pursuant to that clause/agreement is only an administrative determination by NAM and cannot be relied upon or construed as a legal opinion or advice regarding the enforceability of the arbitration clause/agreement.
+- NAM’s review of an arbitration clause/agreement and its determination of whether or not to administer arbitrations pursuant to that clause/agreement is only an administrative determination by NAM and cannot be relied upon or construed as a legal opinion or advice regarding the enforceability of the arbitration clause/agreement.
 NAM does not provide legal advice and parties should consult with an attorney in connection with any issues arising out of or relating to a particular arbitration clause/agreement.

 - A reference to a business in the Registry does not constitute or imply any endorsement by NAM of the business in any way.

 - The Registry is optional and only provides information about organizations that have provided their arbitration clause/agreement for review by NAM.
-NAM estimates that there are a large number of organizations that have written NAM into their consumer arbitration clauses/agreements, but which have not submitted those clauses/agreements for inclusion in the Registry.
+NAM estimates that there are a large number of organizations that have written NAM into their consumer and/or employment arbitration clauses/agreements, but which have not submitted those clauses/agreements for inclusion in the Registry.

-- Given that the submission of consumer arbitration clauses/agreements for inclusion in the Registry is optional, NAM may administer arbitrations pursuant to arbitration clauses/agreements that are not listed in the Registry.
-Notwithstanding the optional nature of the Registry, all consumer arbitration clauses are reviewed for compliance with NAM’s Minimum Standards for Procedural Fairness for Consumer and Employment/Workplace Arbitrations before NAM determines that it will administer such applicable consumer dispute(s) in accordance with the terms of the applicable arbitration clause.
+- Given that the submission of arbitration clauses/agreements for inclusion in the Registry is optional, NAM may administer arbitrations pursuant to arbitration clauses/agreements that are not listed in the Registry.
+Notwithstanding the optional nature of the Registry, all consumer and employment arbitration clauses are reviewed for compliance with NAM’s Minimum Standards for Procedural Fairness for Consumer and Employment/Workplace Arbitrations before NAM determines that it will administer such applicable consumer dispute(s) in accordance with the terms of the applicable arbitration clause.